When We Had Wings [Book Review] #HistoricalFiction #WW2 #Nurses #blogger #bookblogger #bookx #NetGalley @HarperMuseBooks #WhenWeHadWings

 Recommending When We Had Wings

-If you’re able to read about conditions in captivity, I’m recommending When We Had Wings for fans of page-turning and well-researched historical fiction and for readers who would appreciate reading about nursing during WW11.
+If you’re able to read about conditions in captivity, I’m recommending When We Had Wings for fans of page-turning and well-researched historical fiction and for readers who would appreciate reading about nursing during WWII.
 Book clubs will find rich discussion possibilities.

 You might be interested in a few anachronisms that Lisa @ Hopewell’s Public Library of Life spotted.